pado-labs/threshold-zk-LHE/README.md

         let ctxts = [c1, c2, c3].to_vec();
         let chosen_indices = [F::new(1), F::new(2), F::new(3)].to_vec();

-        /// An aggregator combine all the ciphertext into one ciphertext under the buyer's public key. let c = ThresholdPKE::combine(&ctx, &ctxts, &chosen_indices);
+        /// An aggregator combines all the ciphertext into one ciphertext under the buyer's public key. let c = ThresholdPKE::combine(&ctx, &ctxts, &chosen_indices);

         /// The buyer can then decrypt the ciphertext.